-Context and Purpose
+Purpose

+The purpose of this FPED is to provide common criteria, guidelines and procedures for performance evaluation and promotion for all in-unit faculty who hold tenure positions or who have multi-year appointments, both fixed and continuing or modified appointments (e.g., visiting, provisional, affiliate, etc.) are included.

+This FPED is within the context of the precepts, values, and principles described above.
+This FPED is a revision of April 2016 Performance Evaluation Document (FPED).

+POLICIES AND PRINCIPLES

-The Interim Faculty Affairs Committee (1996-1997) developed this Faculty Performance Evaluation Document within the context of the precepts, values, and principles described above.
-The Faculty Affairs Team (1997-1998) revised the document after one year of implementation using input from all constituencies.
-This FPED is a revision of the April 18, 2003 March 3, 2008 FPED.
-The purpose and terms of the Document this FPED are consistent with and expound upon the terms of the current Collective Bargaining Agreement as amended (hereinafter CBA) between the FGCU Board of Trustees (BOT), and the Florida Gulf Coast University Chapter of United Faculty of Florida (UFF).
-The FPED affirms Article 1.2 A of the CBA, which reads: "No existing, new or amended University rule, policy, or Board resolution shall apply to employees in the bargaining unit if it is inconsistent with or conflicts with an express term or provision of the Agreement."
-The FPED specifies basic policies, procedures, and criteria for the various types of faculty evaluation at FGCU:
+The purpose and terms of the Document are consistent with and expound upon the terms of the current Collective Bargaining Agreement (hereinafter CBA) as amended between the FGCU Board of Trustees (BOT), and the Florida Gulf Coast University Chapter of United Faculty of Florida (UFF).

+The FPED affirms Article 1.2A of the CBA, which reads: "No existing, new or amended University rule, policy, or Board resolution shall apply to employees in the bargaining unit if it is inconsistent with or conflicts with an express term or provision of the Agreement."

-- Annual Eevaluations - Preliminary pPeer review Review and Ppromotion pProcedures - Successive Ffixed Multi year Appointment (FMYA) - Sustained Pperformance Evaluations review (tenured facultyfull professor tenured faculty) - Performance recognition programs such as the former Teaching Incentive Program (TIP), Professorial Excellence Program (PEP), and merit pay
+The FPED specifies basic policies, procedures, and criteria for:

+- 1. CBA Article 8, Appointment; - 2.
+CBA Article 9, Assignment of Responsibilities; - CBA Article 10, Employee Performance Evaluations, which addresses the various types of faculty evaluation at FGCU:

+- A. Annual Evaluations - B. Evaluation of Progress - C. Evaluation of Successive Fixed Multi-year Appointment (FMYA) - D. Sustained Performance Evaluations; - 4.
+CBA Article 14, Promotion Procedure, which addresses the Professional Development Plan (PDP), the Annual Performance Development Report (APDR), and the annual evaluations provided by the supervisor; and - CBA Article 15, Multi-Year Appointments and Tenure Status: Extension, Probation, Reappointment.

+The FPED also references (a) CBA Article 11, Evaluation File and Article 20, Informal Resolution, Grievances and Arbitration Procedures, and (b) Administrative Codes and Florida Statutes that apply.

+The Faculty Senate Bylaws provide basic organizational structure, policies, and procedures that define the faculty's role in University governance.
+In accordance with the CBA Article 14.D, the FPED serves as a University document.

 Florida Gulf Coast University perceives scholarly activity as a broad range of intellectual activities in the areas of teaching, scholarship, and service.
-It is the responsibility of the individual units to define the scope and range of scholarly activity in their Criteriacriteria.
+It is the responsibility of the Colleges/Units to define the scope and range of scholarly activity in their criteria.